fortana-co/request.js/README.md

 ### JSON by default
 __request.js__ is built for easy interaction with JSON APIs, the de facto standard for data exchange on the web.

-By default, `request` adds the `'content-type': 'application/json'` request header and automatically JSON stringifies `options.body`.
-If you don't want it to do this, pass `jsonIn: false` in `options`.
+If you pass an object literal or an array for `options.body`, `request` adds the `'content-type': 'application/json'` request header and JSON stringifies the body.

 By default, `request` also adds the `'accept': 'application/json'` request header and tries to return parsed JSON for `data`.
 If you don't want it to do this, pass `jsonOut: false` in `options`, and it will return [the fetch Response object](https://developer.mozilla.org/en-US/docs/Web/API/Response) for `data` instead.